Are you asking yourself:

 6. Consider the location of your restaurant

-Without a prominent and convenient location, you can have problems attracting new clients and helping you grow your restaurant.
-When you look for a location for your restaurant make sure to pick a building that’s visible to nearby highways, that’s accessible, and not hard to find.
+Without a prominent and convenient location, you can have problems attracting new clients and helping you grow your small restaurant.
+When you look for a location for your restaurant, make sure to pick a building that’s visible to nearby highways, that’s accessible, and not hard to find.

 Learn here how to set up your business on Google maps so it can be found online

-7. Hire the appropriate employees
+7. Hire appropriate employees

-This is something a lot of famous restaurants and other local food shops don’t offer and will make clients return to your place.
-With the intention of offering a first class service, you will have to acquire qualified associates.
+This is something many famous restaurants and other local food shops don’t offer and will make clients return to your place.
+To offer a first-class service, you will have to acquire qualified associates.
 Having and keeping competent employees will make your clients always feel taken care of when they visit your restaurant, and with this, you will help you grow your restaurant.

 In addition to the excellent restaurant service, don’t forget about the online service.
 Hire enough people so at least one of them can administrate the orders online.
-The clients online are just as important as the local ones and they deserve the same quality of assistance and service.
+The clients online are just as important as the local ones, and they deserve the same quality of assistance and service.

 8. Ask for your clients’ opinion

 Send client satisfaction surveys and see why your clients appreciate your business.
 Also, clients can have suggestions about how you can make improvements.
-Perhaps they want to see more of one certain kind of dish, or they have noticed problems when making orders online.
+Perhaps they want to see more of one specific kind of dish or notice problems when making orders online.

 9. Create and maintain high sales by big orders

-Choose the dish you can offer in orders of big quantity, and offer it in beautiful and practical presentations, and at competing prices.
+Choose the dish you can offer in orders of large quantities, and present it in beautiful and practical presentations and at competing prices.
 Encourage your clients to visit your restaurant’s location or online page to buy your unprecedented offers.
-These sales will help you make your product known, make additional sales and, hopefully, satisfy the needs of your clients, making your business grow.
+These sales will help you make your product known, make additional sales, and, hopefully, satisfy the needs of your clients, making your business grow.

 10. Offer entertainment

-This investment doesn’t have to break the bank since many performers will agree to be on stage for free in return for exposure and advertisement.
-If you are not sure what route to follow, try to mix it up the type or entertainment you offer your clientele (from magicians to stand up comedy or a local band) until you find a formula that works.
+This investment doesn’t have to break the bank since many performers seek the exposure and advertisement that being on stage brings to the table.
+If you are unsure what route to follow, try to mix up the type of entertainment you offer your clientele (from magicians to stand-up comedy or a local band) until you find a formula that works.
 Then you can work on a regular contract with the artist or artists of your choice.
 It doesn’t hurt to ask, either.
 Simply ask your regular customers what kind of live entertainment they would enjoy the most.

-11. Offer happy hour
+11. Offer happy hour promotions

 Along with reduced prized drinks, offer a simple happy hour menu.
-The food items here can be a selection of the same you offer at lunch or dinner, but in smaller portions and at more affordable and attractive prizes.
-Try to select those dishes that can be prepared quickly and easily shared without the need of using cutlery (or, in other words, finger food).
+The food items here can be a selection of the same you provide at lunch or dinner, but in smaller portions and at more affordable and attractive prizes.
+Try to select those dishes that can be prepared quickly and easily shared without the need to use cutlery (or, in other words, finger food).